 How to serve the Best Tres Leches Cake

 Yes!
 Tres leches cake is served cold.
 It is best made the day before you want to eat it, or at least several hours.
 The cake needs time to chill but also time to absorb all the liquid we’re dumping on top.
-Also it’s very handy that this cake needs to be covered and chilled and put out of sight in the fridge, so that I’m not sneaking a bite every time I pass through the kitchen.
+Also it’s very handy that this cake needs to be covered and chilled and put out of sight in the fridge, so that I’m not stabbing my fork in and sneaking a bite every time I pass through the kitchen.
 Am I right or am I right??

 How to store this Tres Leches Recipe